Casa Mari i Rufo, Traditional seafood restaurant, Born

 I walked by the restaurant Casa Mari i Rufo so many times over the years with friends, family and by myself since I live in the neighbourhood, but have never managed to have food there.

 I had to wait a good 20 minutes to get seated but it was worth it.
-With a ice-cold beer in my hand I enjoyed the madness that was happening before my eyes.
+With an ice-cold beer in my hand, I enjoyed the madness that was happening before my eyes.

 From the street looks like an old school Spanish bar, a couple of high bar seats by the bar and three two seat tables with red and white table linen, you can see a whole in the wall at the far end, but you cant really see where it leads.
-So if you are more in to fancy interior design then the food it self, well you should keep on looking.
-But if your in for great meal and a local vibe, you´re at the right place.
+So if you are more into fancy interior design then the food itself, well you should keep on looking.
+But if you’re in for a great meal and a local vibe, you´re at the right place.

 Some important things to know before you head there!
 Always, but always make a reservation.
 Even though you have a reservation you probably have to wait for a couple of minutes in the door, that’s good though you can enjoy a beer at the door and if your lucky Rufo show´s of some fresh seafood catch that you need to try when you get to your table.